-Our programme focuses on issues relating specifically to teenage women.
+Our programme focuses on issues relating specifically to teenage girls/young adults.
 We are currently researching the most effective programme for our men.
 Please subscribe to our newsletter (from our Home page) and we’ll keep you posted when it is available.

-As different age groups have different needs, we run two programmes: 15-18 year olds and 18-20 year olds.
-Our next workshop in July is for 15-18 year olds.
+As different age groups have different needs, we run two school programmes: 14-16 year olds and 16-18 year olds.

 Absolutely.
 While most of the day will be technology-free, we will be exploring technology as a topic: it’s benefits and pitfalls.

 Yes.
-It is important to be informed on the activities and discussions over the week.
-Please review our ‘schedule’ page for a complete list.
-The teenagers will also be bringing home a completed workbook as a support tool for reference.
+It is important to be informed about the activities and discussions over the week.
+Please review our ‘School Programme’ page for a complete list.
+The girls will also bring home a completed workbook as a support tool for reference.

 No. The Madeleine Project is non-denominational and each and every activity is based on research and evidence-based protocols.
 Our primary focus is on the most effective tools for achieving mental and physical health.

-Comfortable clothing to engage in light physical activity and warm clothing for travelling to and from the venue.
+Comfortable clothing to engage in light physical activity.
 Although morning and afternoon tea is catered for, lunch is not.
-It is recommended that they bring lunch; however, cafes are available nearby.
+It is recommended that students bring their own lunch.